-The Kirin Group's business operations are subject to a number of laws and regulations in Japan, including those relating to liquor taxes, food sanitation, pharmaceutical and medical devices, anti-monopoly issues, and the environment.
-The Group is also subject to local laws and regulations in each of the other countries in which it operates.
+The Kirin Group’s business operations are subject to a number of laws and regulations in Japan, including those relating to liquor taxes, food sanitation, pharmaceutical and medical devices, anti-monopoly issues, and the environment.
+The Group is also subject to local legal restrictions of the country concerned.
 For example, alcoholic and non-alcoholic beverage consumption may decline if revisions to liquor tax and consumption tax laws result in higher consumer prices.
-In addition, changes to the Pharmaceutical and Medical Device Act or related regulations and ordinances may have an impact on the pharmaceutical business, such as causing a delay in the development of new products, while drug price revisions through the public pharmaceutical price system may adversely affect the performance and financial position of the pharmaceutical business.
-Other unforeseen amendments to laws may result in the curtailment of the Group's business activities, adversely impacting business performance and the financial position of the Group.
+In addition, changes to the Pharmaceutical and Medical Device Act or related law and regulations may have an impact on the pharmaceutical business, such as causing a delay in the development of new products, while drug price revisions through the public pharmaceutical price system may adversely affect the performance and financial position of the pharmaceutical business.
+Other unforeseen amendments to laws or regulations may result in the restriction of the Group’s business activities, adversely impacting business performance and the financial position of the Group.

 Meanwhile, the Kirin Group conducts advertising and publicity in accordance with strict voluntary industry standards in order to meet its social responsibilities as a corporate group manufacturing and selling alcohol products.
-However, international standards with respect to the sale of alcohol products are under consideration by the World Health Organization.
-If regulations were implemented that were significantly stricter than anticipated, consumption of alcoholic beverages may decline and the Group's business performance and financial position may be adversely affected.
+On the other hand, international standards with respect to the sale of alcohol products are under consideration by the World Health Organization.
+If regulations were implemented that were significantly stricter than anticipated, consumption of alcoholic beverages may decline and the Group’s business performance and financial position may be adversely affected.

 The Kirin Group procures some of its raw materials and products from overseas, and also undertakes business in overseas countries.
 Sudden and unforeseen fluctuations in foreign currency exchange rates, along with fluctuations in interest rates relating to domestic and overseas financing, etc., may adversely impact the Group’s business performance and financial position.

-Important raw materials used by the Kirin Group, such as aluminum cans, malt, corn, and raw milk in Australia, as well as crude oil, electricity, and other energy sources, are subject to fluctuations in price depending on market conditions.
-If prices of these items rise significantly, it may lead to higher procurement, manufacturing, and transportation costs, etc., adversely impacting the Group's business performance and financial position.
+The principal raw materials used by the Kirin Group, such as PET bottles, cardboard, malt, corn, and fruit juice, , as well as crude oil, electricity, and other energy sources, are subject to fluctuations in price depending on market conditions. the business conditions surrounding logistics are getting increasingly tough due to a shortage of truck drivers, etc. This may lead to higher procurement, manufacturing, and transportation costs, etc., that will adversely impacting the Group’s business performance and financial position.

 The Kirin Group’s business operations may be affected by abnormal meteorological conditions such as unstable weather, unusually cold summers, drought and typhoons, as well as global warming and other such factors.
 Furthermore, earthquakes and other natural disasters, outbreaks of infectious diseases such as new strains of influenza, and accidents on a large scale may limit or hinder the Group’s business activities should they occur, adversely affecting the Group’s business performance and financial position.